pretzelhammer/chat-server/readme.md

 }
 ```

-**2\)** However, let's say that causes compile errors elsewhere in our code, because we actually are passing a stream to this function isn't `Unpin`.
+**2\)** However, let's say that causes compile errors elsewhere in our code, because we are passing a stream to this function isn't `Unpin`.
 We can remove the `Unpin` from the function signature and use the `pin!` macro to pin the stream within the function:

 ```rust
 async fn iterate<T>(mut items: impl Stream<Item = T>) {